Gaëtan Duval

 Sir Charles Gaëtan Duval QC (9 October 1930 – 5 May 1996) was a Mauritian barrister, statesman, and politician, who was the leader of the Parti Mauricien Social Démocrate (PMSD) political party.
+He was affectionately referred during his political career as "le roi créole".

 Early life and education

 Duval was born in Rose Hill on 9 October 1930 in an upper middle-class Creole family of mixed ancestry.
 His father Charles was a civil servant and his mother Rosina Henrisson (1902-1989) was a housewife.
-In 1933, when Gaëtan was only 3 years old, his father died and his uncle Raoul raised him.
+In 1933, when Gaëtan was only 3 years old, his father died and his uncle Raoul raised him up.
 The young Duval attended Saint-Enfant-Jésus RCA primary school and the Royal College of Curepipe.
 He then travelled abroad to study law at Lincoln's Inn (UK) and at the Faculty of Law of (Paris).
-He then joined the Mauritian Bar to practice as a barrister and became known during high profile cases.
+Lastly, he joined the Mauritian Bar to practice as a barrister and became known during high profile cases.